LOADING ...

 It was to be a Milesian.

-And the said we would never forget
+And the black-whiskers said we would forget

-And our history shows were Hessians.
+And our history they were Hessians.

-And never was riper
+And martyrdom never was

 one Denny Burns, the Piper!